 HarmoGnome is a metronome for harmonic rhythm.
-Its one-hot approach to tonality brings an intuitive and radically efficient tool to musical practice.
+Its one-hot algorithm for tonality brings an intuitive and radically efficient tool to musical practice.

 Who should use this application:

-2) if you want to improvise over harmonies – because you can play over chords by feel, without a lot of theorizing.
+2) if you want to improvise over harmonies – you should use it because you can play over chords by feel, without a lot of theorizing.